undead404/you-must-hear/docs/tags/garage-rock.md

 Last updated: <time datetime="2025-10-28T06:37:08.475Z">Tue Oct 28 2025 08:37:08 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+Garage rock is a raw, energetic style of rock music characterized by distorted guitars, simple chord progressions, and unpolished production that sounds like it was recorded in someone&#39;s garage.
+The genre emerged in the 1960s and experienced revivals in later decades, emphasizing authenticity and DIY ethos over technical perfection.
+It typically features aggressive vocals, driving rhythms, and a back-to-basics approach that rejects mainstream rock&#39;s polish.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |